rfieve/binary-search-tree/README.md

 ⚠️ Caveats: using another compare function than the one used to create the tree with `toBinarySearchTree` will of course f\*\*k up the tree.

 A safer approach consists of using `makeRemoveElement`.
-It curries an `removeElement` closure function with the given compare function.
+It curries a `removeElement` closure function with the given compare function.

 ```typescript
 const modifiedTree = removeElement(tree, compare, 10);